-From driving with no shoes on to using your phone at petrol stations, there are plenty of car driving myths that have arisen over the years and become confused with fact.
-Here we set straight the myths from the truth, so you can drive worry free.
+From driving with no shoes on to using your phone at petrol stations, there are plenty of car driving myths that have arisen over time and become confused with fact.
+Here we set straight the myths from the truth, so you can drive worry-free.

 1. It is illegal to eat whilst driving